An ad-free and cookie-free website.

 Our quantitative data points are meant to provide a high-level understanding of factors in equity risk models for Hormel Foods Corp.
 Portfolio managers use these models to forecast risk, optimize portfolios and review performance.

-We show how HRL stock compares to 2,000+ US-based stocks, and to peers in the Consumer Non-Durables sector and Food: Meat/Fish/Dairy industry.
+We show how HRL stock compares to 2,000+ US-based stocks, and to peers in the Manufacturing sector and Animal (except Poultry) Slaughtering industry.

 Please do not consider this data as investment advice.
 Data is downloaded from sources we deem reliable, but errors may occur.